 What is the tilt-shift effect?

-Tilt-shift is the effect you create when only a small part of the photo is in focus.
+Tilt-shift is the effect you create when only a tiny part of the photo is in focus.
 The foreground and background are blurred by using a shallow depth of field, which you usually get when taking close-up pictures.
 It results in a miniature take on a real-world scene using a tilt-shift lens or app.

 How does the tilt-shift effect work?